thatmlopsguy/thatmlopsguy.github.io/content/quotes.md

 “The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.“
 __Edward Osborne Wilson__

+“When information is cheap, attention becomes expensive.”
+__James Gleick__